 If a student is having difficulty with one of the final module exams, can they move on to another module?

 Students must complete the DMA course first before progressing to advanced content.
-Once DMCA has been completed, any of the advanced and elective courses may be taken in any order desired by the student.
+Once DMA has been completed, any of the advanced and elective courses may be taken in any order desired by the student.

 How do students earn a certificate of completion from Duke Continuing Studies?

-Students who complete the DMCA course and six advanced courses of their choice by attaining a minimum score of 80% on one test for each course within their allotted access period will be eligible to receive a certificate of completion.
+Students must complete the DMA course and six advanced courses of their choice by attaining a minimum score of 80% on one assessment exam for each course within their allotted access period.
+Students who do this will receive their certificate of completion.

 Students that fail to successfully complete the assessment exams for the DMA and six advanced courses before the access period expires will not be eligible for a certificate.

-Upon completion of one or more courses how do students earn their OMCP credential?
+Upon completion of the DMA, how do students earn their OMCP credential?

-Upon completing the first qualifying OMCP course, students interested in pursuing their OMCP credential, should register at http://www.omcp.org/ to have completion verified.
+Upon completing the DMA first, students interested in pursuing their OMCP credential, should register at http://www.omcp.org/ to have completion verified.
 Visit the OMCP certification website for more details.

 Study guides are available for download and may not be available for all modules.